rapidsai/rmm/README.md

 ### Using RMM with Thrust

-libcudf makes heavy use of Thrust.
+RAPIDS and other CUDA libraries make heavy use of Thrust.
 Thrust uses CUDA device memory in two
 situations:

  1. As the backing store for `thrust::device_vector`, and
  2. As temporary storage inside some algorithms, such as `thrust::sort`.

-libcudf now includes a custom Thrust allocator in the file `thrust_rmm_allocator.h`.
+RMM includes a custom Thrust allocator in the file `thrust_rmm_allocator.h`.
 This defines the template class `rmm_allocator`, and a custom Thrust CUDA device execution policy called `rmm::exec_policy(stream)`.
 This instructs Thrust to use RMM for temporary memory allocation and execute on the specified `stream`.